narensulegai/glassdoors/Backend/README.md

 ## Available Scripts

 All configurations are included in the `.env` file.
-Check if your mysql, mongodb is running with credentials listed in the file.
+Check if your `mongodb` is running with credentials listed in the file.
 Feel free to edit the `.env` file, but don't commit it unless you are adding a new env variable.

 In the project directory, you can run: